jeffrey-effendy/vs-uva-answers/README.md

         t -> begin(); // just after main(), to remove

         delete t; // at the end of file before return 0, to remove

+---

+## Contact

+Suggestion to improve or question or bugs, email me at jeffreyeffendy.nma@gmail.com or create an issue will do